 Both routes are part of the Calusa Blueway, whose trail maps are free and easy to order here.

-Ours was the only kayak on the island, and it felt like our personal kingdom.
+On our most recent visit, we were alone on the island, and it felt like our personal kingdom.
 We hiked the single trail from one end of Mound Key to the other, marveling at the novel Florida experience of hiking up and down actual hills.
-That’s when we encountered one of the oddest sights we’ve seen on a Florida island: a dozen goats.
-Noisy but too shy to approach, the handsome goats watched us from behind their barbed-wire-protected fence.
+(Because of the hill, you’ll want more than flip flops.)

 More about visiting Mound Key: